bcgov-c/performance/README.md

 `$ mkdir -p tmp/artifacts`

-To run lighthouse test(s) using puppeteer in node locally, Ensure the following environment variables are set (included in example.env):
+To run lighthouse test(s) using puppeteer in node locally, Ensure the following environment variables are set (included in .env.example):

 - APP_HOST_URL,
 - TESTER_USERNAME,